 Find out more about the history of the competition and previous winners.

-The NCBI Specsavers HolmPatrick Cup can be organised as either a dedicated fourball competition or run in conjunction with an existing club competition.
-For only €7.50 per person or €15 per team, you could compete for a chance to play in the final of the NCBI Specsavers HolmPatrick Cup at the home of golf, St. Andrews.
-Participating golf clubs hold a qualifying tournament, the winners go forward to the county final and then to the regional final.
-The four regional winners then play off for the cup in St. Andrews, the home of golf for the NCBI Specsavers HolmPatrick Cup.
+The NCBI HolmPatrick Cup can be organised as either a dedicated fourball competition or run in conjunction with an existing club competition.
+For only €7.50 per person or €15 per team, you could compete for a chance to win an All Expenses paid 2 night/3 day trip to the home of golf, St. Andrews.